planet-lia/planetization-docs/content/game-rules.md

 ## Planets
 Each planet can host unlimited number of units.
 Maximum of `5` worker units can mine resources simultaneously on a single planet.
-When planet has `5` resources you can spawn a new unit on it where you can choose whether the unit will be a worker or a warrior.
+When planet has `5` resources you can spawn a new unit on it where you can choose whether the unit will be worker or warrior.
 If a unit arrives to a planet owned by the opponent it battles the opponent units that are on it.
 When a unit attacks opponents planet it only does `80%` of normal damage to opponent units on that planet.
+Let's call that a home court advantage of the units that own the planet.

 * Maximum number of workers mining simultaneously: 5
 * Attacker damage reduced to: 80%